CiscoCloud/vaquero-docs/docs/current/README.md

 ## Docs
 Build the documentation by running `godoc -http <port>` and open `localhost:<port>` on your web browser

+## Swagger Docs
+The User API has a [Swagger](http://swagger.io/tools/) document for ease of use.
+It can be used to generate code, or explore the exposed endpoints.

 ## Questions / Comments / Feedback
 To provide feedback to the team please email: [vaquero-feedback@external.cisco.com](mailto:vaquero-feedback@external.cisco.com)